faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 Note, it is possible for an app to install crash handlers from third parties, either to get enhanced crash reporting diagnostics, or to link application crashes to a web-based service for managing Crash Reports across a potentially large population of users.
 In this chapter we assume the app has not done this, and therefore the Apple CrashReport tool comes into play.

+Furthermore, there are other variant scenarios where we can crash.
+It could be a macOS Intel X86 program running translated on an Apple Silicon Mac, or it could be a iOS ARM app running on an Apple Silicon Mac.
+Those subtleties are separated out into the chapter covering Apple Silicon.

 When a crash occurs the `ReportCrash`\index{command!ReportCrash} program extracts information from the crashing process\index{process} from the Operating System.
 The result is a text file with a `.crash`\index{extension!.crash} extension.

 When symbol information is available, Xcode will symbolicate the Crash Report to show symbolic names instead of machine addresses.
 This improves the comprehensibility of the report.